-The NC, having reviewed the overall performance of the Board, Board Committees and the assessment of the individual Director in terms of its role and responsibilities and the conduct of its affairs as a whole for FY2019, is of the view that the performance of the Board as a whole, Board Committees and contributions by each Director has been satisfactory.
+The NC, having reviewed the results of the Formal Annual Assessment for FY2020, is of the view that the effectiveness of the Board as a whole and each of the Board Committees, and contributions by the Chairman and each individual Director has been satisfactory.
 The NC is satisfied that sufficient time and attention has been given to the Group by the Directors.
-No external facilitator was used in the evaluation process.